-Notes to the consolidated financial statements for the year ended December 31, 2021
+Notes to the consolidated financial statements for the year ended December 31, 2021 (In United States of America dollars)

 The Company's underwriting philosophy excludes long-term contracts.
 Concurrently, the Company's assets are mostly invested in short duration investment grade securities.
 As such, market and interest rate risks are minimized given short durations of assets and liabilities.